Axway/docker-cft/compose/README.md

 ```

 #### 8. Access Transfer CFT directories in the container
-For debugging purpose, you could required to access the Transfer CFT container.
+For debugging purpose, you can require access to the Transfer CFT container.

 List the running containers using the command: